jakes44/skagit-met/README.md

 1. Clone this repo
 2. In the root of the repo, run `./setup.sh` - this creates the conda environment, installs whats needed, etc.
 3. Enter the environment using `conda activate skagit-met`
 4. If you're done, don't forget to `conda deactivate`.

+### Another Environment:
+* [Cryocloud](https://book.cryointhecloud.com/content/Getting_Started.html): Built-in environment to access and manipulate data.

 # Resources
 * https://rapidrefresh.noaa.gov/Diag-vars-NOAA-TechMemo.pdf